Tech Updates

 8 Mins read

 Buzzwords are great.
-They give us an excuse to Universe Inform nod our heads, act like we are paying attention, and then completely ignore issues without giving them a second thought.
-As long as we use buzzwords, we appear (if only to ourselves) to know what’s going on, and we are on top of the challenge at hand.
-Perhaps the most significant part of working in technology is that we are never at a loss for buzzwords or for meetings to use them.
+They give us an excuse to Universe Inform, nod our heads, act like we are paying attention, and then completely ignore issues without giving them a second thought.
+As long as we use buzzwords, we appear (if only to ourselves) to know what’s going on and are on top of the challenge.
+Perhaps the most significant part of working in technology is that we are never at a loss for buzzwords or meetings to use them.

 Three of the greatest buzzwords in the tech arena are “People, Process, and Technology.”
 Throw in a few other favorites, such as “alignment,” “change,” “culture,” and… well, you get the idea.
 While these words are more ubiquitous in a technology discussion than fish are in the sea, they are often overlooked, misunderstood, and generally ignored.
 This is dangerous.

 Looking over the landscape of technology IT implementation, we notice that most activities are focused on process and technology.
-We spend tremendous amounts of time and effort defining business processes and specifying functional system requirements.
-We focus a large part of our time on building and testing the technology.
-Consequently, most of the IT projects people are specialists in strategy, process, and technology.
+We spend tremendous time and effort defining business processes and specifying functional system requirements.
+We focus much of our time on building and testing the technology.
+Consequently, most IT project people are strategy, process, and technology specialists.

 So what is missing?
-Look closely to technology.
-Did you notice the vast majority of our activities and the majority of our team’s skills are focused on aligning process and technology?
+Look closely at technology.
+Did you notice that most of our activities and the team’s skills are focused on aligning processes and technology?
 What happened to our first buzzword, “People”?
-Do we nod our heads and forget to consider our people – how we can move them (that is, align them) with the process and technology?
+Do we nod and forget to consider our people – how can we move them (that is, align them) with the process and technology?
 What does it mean to align people with strategy and technology?

 Aligning People

-For some, aligning people means providing training, so employees know how to use the system.
+For some, aligning people means training employees to know how to use the system.
 Others say you need to include communications to align their people.
-Some advanced organizations even extend their efforts to include mapping out changes to job descriptions and responsibilities.
-While these are all important activities to help achieve alignment of people, process, and technology, they don’t actually help us understand what alignment is.
+Some advanced organizations even extend their efforts to map job descriptions and responsibilities changes.
+While these are all important activities to help achieve alignment of people, processes, and technology, they don’t help us understand what alignment is.
 And if you don’t know what it is, how do you know when you have achieved it?

-Alignment only occurs when your people, process, and technology all perform together in a symbiotic relationship that delivers the desired results.
+Alignment only occurs when your people, process, and technology perform together in a symbiotic relationship that delivers the desired results.
 The people use the technology.
 The people follow the process.
-The key here is that the people must actually use the technology, and the people must even follow the process.
-This requires people ALL of the people to change their behavior to achieve the desired results.
+The key here is that people must use the technology and follow the process.
+This requires ALL people to change their behavior to achieve the desired results.

 “Did he say our technology project needs to focus on changing people’s behavior?
 I thought we were implementing technology, not disciplining children or providing group therapy.
 What is all this behavior talk anyway?”